 During the six months ended March 31, 2005, the Company revised its original estimates of restructuring costs based on the restructuring plans already implemented.
 This resulted in an overall reduction in the restructuring costs of approximately \$23 million.
 The Company's restructuring liabilities and goodwill as of March 31, 2005 have been reduced by such amounts.
 As of March 31, 2005, the Company had approximately \$86 million of liabilities for Acquisition-related restructuring costs recorded in its balance sheet.
 These liabilities represent estimates of future cash obligations for all restructuring activities that had been implemented, as well as for all restructuring activities that had been committed to by management but have yet to occur.
 The outstanding balance of these liabilities primarily relate to extended payment terms for severance obligations and long-term lease obligations for vacated facilities.
-These remaining obligations are expected to be settled by 2019.
+These remaining lease obligations are expected to be settled by 2019.
 We expect to pay a majority of the remaining costs in 2005 and 2006.

-ployee inations Other H Exit Costs Total

-(in millions)

-Initial accrual in 2004 \$ 164 \$ 143 \$ 307

-Cash paid in 2004 (92) (13) (105)

-Non-cash reduction in 2004(a) (1) (22) (23)

-Liability as of September 30, 2004 71 108 179

-Cash paid in the six months ended March 31, 2005 (38) (22) (60)

-Non-cash reduction in the six months ended March 31, 2005(a) 2 (35) (33)

-Liability as of March 31, 2005 \$ 35 \$ 51 \$ 86
+ployee ninations Other Exit Costs Т otal (in millions) Initial accrual in 2004 \$ 164 \$ 143 \$ 307 Cash paid in 2004 (92) (13) (105) Non-cash reduction in 2004 ^(a) (1) (22) (23) Liability as of September 30, 2004 71 108 179 Cash paid in the six months ended March 31, 2005 (38) (22) (60) Non-cash increase (reduction) in the six months ended March 31, 2005 ^(a) 2 (35) (33) Liability as of March 31, 2005 \$ 35 \$ 51 \$ 86 í an the second s

-(a) Principally relates to changes in foreign currency exchange rates, the non-cash write-off of the carrying value of advances relating to terminating certain artist, songwriter and co-publishers contracts and the reversal of restructuring costs no longer estimated to be required.
+(a) Principally relates to changes in foreign currency exchange rates, the non-cash write-off of the carrying value of advances relating to terminating certain artist, songwriter and co-publisher contracts and the reversal of restructuring costs no longer estimated to be required.